Brugnola

 Brugnola is a red Italian wine grape variety that is grown in the Lombardy wine region of Valtellina.
 While historically, Brugnola was thought to be a local synonym for Emilia-Romagna wine grape Fortana, DNA analysis has shown that the two grapes are distinct variety and that, instead, Brugnola shares a close genetic relationship with the Piedmont wine grape Nebbiolo.

-Today, Brugnola is a permitted grape variety in the Denominazione di Origine Controllata e Garantita (DOCG) of Valtellina Superiore with the grape most often seen from the Valtellina subzone of Grumello.
+Today, Brugnola is a permitted grape variety in the Denominazione di Origine Controllata e Garantita (DOCG) of Valtellina Superiore, the grape is historically present throughout the provincial territory cultivated with vines, but more closely traced back to the Inferno sub-zone in historical documents.

 History

 In the early 21st century, DNA analysis revealed that Brugnola has a close parent-offspring relationship with the Piemontese wine grape Nebbiolo (pictured).

 Brugnola was long thought to be a local synonym used in the Valtellina region for the red Emilia-Romagna grape, Fortana.
 Even as recently as the 2000 census, plantings of Brugnola in Lombardy were officially counted as part of Fortana's 1109 ha planted throughout Italy.
 In the early 21st century, DNA analysis revealed that Brugnola and Fortana were distinct varieties but that Brugnola shared a close parent-offspring relationship with the Piemontese wine grape Nebbiolo, known locally as Chiavennasca.